MarkLogicUniversity/ml-gradle-series/episode2/README.md

 # ML-GRADLE Hands-On Exercises
 ## Episode 2 - Scaffolding New Projects with ml-gradle

-Episode 2 is part of the [**ml-gradle** series] (http://mlu.marklogic.com/ondemand/index.xqy?q=Series%3A%22ml-gradle%22).
-Visit [MarkLogic University On Demand] (http://mlu.marklogic.com/ondemand) for a variety of video topics.
+Episode 2 is part of the [**ml-gradle** series](http://mlu.marklogic.com/ondemand/index.xqy?q=Series%3A%22ml-gradle%22).
+Visit [MarkLogic University On Demand](http://mlu.marklogic.com/ondemand) for a variety of video topics.

 This episode investigates creating initial project configuration files to deploy to a MarkLogic server.